poppy-project/poppy-docs/en/installation/install-vrep.md

 ```bash
 poppy-services --snap --vrep --no-browser poppy-torso`
 ```
-After a few seconds, you will have an error like the picture below in your Command prompt.
+After a one or two seconds, you will have an error like the picture below in your Command prompt.
 ![VREP_terminal](../img/vrep/vrep3_1.png)

 If you switch to the V-REP window, a popup appeared to inform you that the simulation use custom parameters.
 This popup block the communication to the Python API of V-REP. **You have to check the check-box "Do not show this message again" and press "Ok".**